Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Big Structure Regime

 \section{Big Structure Regime}

 { }

 For this regime, we identified the regions in the OSFC with a high number of stars sharing the same spatial and kinematic distributions.
-To do that, we used the HDBSCAN algorithm looking for groups of at least 140 stars.
+To do that, we used the \textsc{hdbscan} algorithm looking for groups of at least 140 stars.
 As a result, we found 13 stellar groups.
 Table~\ref{table:BS} provides the median value for the observational parameters and the number of identified members for each group.
 The algorithm also recovered two additional clusters classified as extended, which were discarded since they are highly scattered in their spatial components (see Appendix~\ref{apendix_b:extended_clusters}).

-\subsection{Clusters Recovered}
+\subsection{Clusters recovered}

-In Figure~\ref{fig:clusters_BS}, we show the distributions of the \textit{Big Structures} in terms of the \textit{Gaia} 5D parameter space: $\alpha$ versus $\delta$, $\delta$ versus $\varpi$, and the vector-point diagram.
+In Figure~\ref{fig:clusters_BS}, we show the distributions of the \textit{Big Structures} in terms of the \textit{Gaia} 5D parameter space: $\alpha$ versus $\delta$, $\delta$ versus $\varpi$, and the vector--point diagram.
 Spatially, we find well-defined clusters distributed along the complex with several superimposed groups where the Orion OB1 association is located, but successfully discriminated in terms of $\varpi$.
 We also see spatially isolated groups in the northern and southern sectors.
-Taking the vector-point diagram in Figure~\ref{fig:clusters_BS}, all groups distribute inside a significant range of proper motion values that can be enclosed in a box between $-2.5<\mu_\alpha^*<3$ $\rm{mas}\ s^{-1}$ and $-3<\mu_\delta<2$ $\rm{mas}\ s^{-1}$, with the majority of stars having positive values of $\mu_\alpha^*$.
+Taking the vector--point diagram in Figure~\ref{fig:clusters_BS}, all groups distribute inside a significant range of proper motion values that can be enclosed in a box between $-2.5<\mu_\alpha^*<3$ and $-3<\mu_\delta<2$ $\rm{mas}\ s^{-1}$, with the majority of stars having positive values of $\mu_\alpha^*$.

 In the northern sector, we find $\lambda$ Orionis (cluster 1) as a relatively isolated group (the second most populous group).
 It shows a distance of $399\pm 11$ pc, which closely agrees with the value previously calculated by~\citet{kounkel:2018_apogee} and~\citet{chen:2020}.
 When the median value of proper motions is subtracted from the whole set of stars contained in the group, we see the effect of ballistic expansion noted by~\citet{kounkel:2018_apogee} as evidence of a possible supernova event $\sim$6 Myr ago.
-Alternatively, \citet{zamora-aviles:2019} suggest that this kinematic behaviour can also be produced by a gravitational feedback mechanism in which ionising radiation from massive stars can expel gas from the centre, making the gravitational potential shallower due to inside-out mass removal.
+Alternatively, \citet{zamora-aviles:2019} suggest that this kinematic behaviour can also be produced by a gravitational feedback mechanism in which ionizing radiation from massive stars can expel gas from the centre, making the gravitational potential shallower due to inside-out mass removal.